First Battle of Alihuatá: The Battle

-On the 11th, when approaching the open field that surrounded the fort, the commander of the "Chacaltaya" stopped the initiation of the attack so that the "Illimani" could finish its movement to the right.
+On the 11th, when approaching the open field that surrounded the fort, the commander of the "Chacaltaya" paused the attack so that the "Illimani" could finish its movement to the right.
 At this time, he received an admonishment from the divisional command about his delay and, annoyed by this, he appeared at the command post of one of his companies and gave the absurd order: "Go ahead, the fort is unoccupied."

 The infantrymen advanced trying to hide between the few bushes but without being able to evade the enemy fire.
 At four in the afternoon the combat reached its climax: the Bayá company was annihilated.
 The Bolivian "Illimani" regiment, which was receiving its baptism of fire, got confused in the mountains and fired at their own men,the "Chacaltaya" in front, whose end it had not yet exceeded.
 The Bolivians retreated into the mountains and took advantage of the night to reorganize themselves.
 On March 12, the "Campos" regiment mounted on the road to Arce, which was its objective, and the "Illimani" did the same on his.
 On the 13th, two patrols from the "Chacaltaya" advanced cautiously before the silence of the defenders, finding that the Alihuatá fort had been vacated by the enemy, taking advantage of the darkness of the night.

 The rest of the regiment barricaded themselves in front of the outpost facing east and north.
 The 250 defenders had left the fort, leaving 40 mules, 12 head of cattle, a cart with food, 4 boxes of ammunition, 100 saddles, sabers, several rifles and some medical supplies.

 The casualties in the Bolivian division were disproportionate to the objective achieved.
 The nervousness and lack of professional capacity with which an attack that lacked the surprise factor was conducted allowed the few defenders, who were already aware of the Bolivian presence, to produce 238 casualties (including some officers) out of a total of 1000 that they had all three regiments.

 The surprise appearance of a new Bolivian division (not foreseen by the intelligence service) in the center of his defences was a setback for Colonel Estigarribia, who also did not expect such a daring attack, much less an attack on the Alihuatá fort.
 This fort was an important stopover in the Paraguayan supply line to the Paraguayan 1st Division, which at that time was fighting to the south, off Saavedra.